netsensei/ansible-collectiveaccess/README.md

 ## Install

-Clone this repository to your local machine (we assume you have a dedicated workspace folder)
+Clone this repository to your local machine (we assume you have a dedicated workspace folder at `~/Workspace` refer to `Vagrantfile` to change this to a destination of your choice.)

 ```bash
 cd ~/Workspace